 Senate Bill No. by Senator Duplessis and Representative Chassion aims to enhance the integrity of the electoral process in Louisiana by regulating the use of technology in political materials.
 The bill amends existing laws to include provisions that require any electioneering communication to disclose if deep fake technology, artificial intelligence, or similar tools were used to manipulate media in a way that could mislead voters about a candidate's likeness or voice.
-It establishes definitions for terms such as "digital material" and "deep fake technology," and outlines the responsibilities of media entities in ensuring compliance with these new regulations.
+It establishes definitions for terms such as "digital material" and "deep fake technology," and emphasizes the importance of transparency in political communications to ensure voters are accurately informed.

 SB97 Engrossed: 18:1463(A)